-The in-person component of the 2023 NEOS Mini Conference will be held on Friday, June 9th at The King’s University, 9125 50th Street, Edmonton.
-Online versions of some presentations will be offered the following week via live Zoom sessions.
+The in-person component of the 2023 NEOS Mini Conference was held on Friday, June 9th at The King’s University, 9125 50th Street, Edmonton.
+Online versions of some presentations were offered the following week via live Zoom sessions.

 The Mini Conference is organized annually by the NEOS Continuing Education Committee and is offered at no charge to staff from NEOS member libraries.

 2023 NEOS Mini Conference Schedule: